Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 <p align="center">Firgure 3.
 Schematic of the upper half plane of the cross section of the crystal in the longitudinal direction, the vector perpendicular to the entrance and exit surfaces of the crystal, as well as the temperature gradient vector</p>

-# 3. The Challenge of SHG
+# 3. Thermal Challenge in SHG
-In the process of SHG, a crystal is subjected to laser radiation.
-A portion of the laser's energy is absorbed by the crystal, converting it into thermal energy.
-This absorbed thermal energy elevates the crystal's temperature, thereby inducing optical characteristic alterations, significantly reducing its efficiency.
+As the SHG process occurs, some of the input energy is not perfectly converted into the desired higher-frequency photons.
+Instead, a portion of this energy is lost as heat within the nonlinear crystal or medium.
+The dissipated heat within the nonlinear crystal reduces efficiency by causing thermal dephasing, which disrupts phase matching.
+This temperature increase can also lead to crystal damage, further lowering the conversion efficiency and output power.

-# 4. Thermal Effects in SHG
+# 4. Thermal Gradient in a Crystal during SHG
 The thermal gradient within a crystal subjected to laser radiation is shown in Figure 4.
 Since the axis of the crystal is under the laser beam and its lateral surface is in heat exchange with the environment, the peak of the temperature gradient is at the center of the crystal, where the laser beam is focused, and gradually decreases towards the surface.
 Also, the left side of the crystal, where the laser initially contacts, is the hottest, with temperature decreasing towards the right side.
 This spatial temperature variation is crucial in understanding the thermal behaviour of crystals under laser irradiation.